 1. The Salmon Fly Hatch

 Few things compare to the famous Salmonfly hatch.
-As Montana’s most notable hatch, these bugs begin their life cycles as small nymphs which eventually rise in the water column, crawl onto the banks, and begin hatching.
+As Montana’s most notable hatch, these bugs begin their life cycles as small nymphs, which eventually rise in the water column, crawl onto the banks, and begin hatching.
 Salmonflies have been seen to hatch as early as the last week in May, but are most abundant from late June to early July on the Madison River.
-Many consider the Salmonfly hatch on the Madison to be some of the most productive fishing throughout the whole year.
-In fact, many anglers travel to Monatan from across the country just to fish this hatch.
-When you combine heavy tippets, big foam flies, and hungry Brown Trout, who wouldn’t want to visit the Madison!
+Many consider the Salmonfly hatch on the Madison to be some of the most productive fishing throughout the year.
+In fact, anglers travel to Montana from across the country just to fish this hatch.
+When you combine heavy tippets, big foam flies, and hungry Brown Trout, who wouldn’t want to visit Madison?

 2. The Green Drake Hatch